danny-lao/3DMarkAutomated/README.md

 - Provide System Info after a test (CPU, GPU, GPU Driver Version, Release Date, OS, Memory Config, Monitor, Motherboard Info)
 - Separate files for similar functions, cleaner main file
 - Revised navigation for finding benchmark in Stress Tests section (was a bit buggy because of the new Steel Nomad benchmark)

+Ver 0.6 - June 5th, 2024
+- Added basic GUI for Directory navigation (need to add error detection)
+- More XML parsing for elements such as Core clocks and Memory clock differences from default values